 Price remains a problem.
 Depending on quality, organic cocoa beans demand a premium of 10-50% above conventional cocoa beans, according to Curtis Vreeland, researcher for Packaged Facts.

 According to the Food and Agriculture Organization of the United Nations FAO, industry analysts seem to agree that the future growth of the organic cocoa market will depend more on supply constraints than on increased demand.
 The rate of growth of demand has already outstripped the rate of supply (consistency and quality) coupled with the high costs of certification itself – there's just not enough to go around and that will keep prices for organic chocolate at a premium.
 But remember that organic certification does not denote fine flavor.
 Organic chocolates vary widely in quality.
 Let you tastebuds be your guide.

 The USDA National Organic Program has a table for more information.
 Simply type "chocolate" or "cocoa" in the field under the title Operations to get a list of certified operations in the chocolate industry which are sold in the U.S.

-"Fair Trade is a trading partnership, based on dialogue, transparency and respect that seeks greater equity in international trade.
-It contributes to sustainable development by offering better trading conditions to, and securing their rights of, disadvantaged producers and workers."
+"Fair trade is a trading partnership, based on dialogue, transparency and respect that seeks greater equity in international trade.
+It contributes to sustainable development by offering better trading conditions to – and securing the rights of – disadvantaged producers and workers."
 (FINE, 2001)